olin/studentgovernment/student_government_bylaws.md

 4. a Representative for Curriculum and Faculty
 5. a Representative for Intercollegiate Affairs

-The remaining five representatives will be Class Representatives.
-These representatives will include:
+The remaining five representatives are Class Representatives.
+These representatives include:

 1. a Senior Class Representative
 2. a Junior Class Representative